bnossum/midgetv/README.md

    - link to get morse.bin
    - midgetv_bin2ebr to transform morse.bin to ice40loaderprog.hv in
      directories tsthw/iceblink40-hx1k and tsthw/upduino2
-2. Go to directory tsthw/upduino2.
+1. Go to directory tsthw/upduino2.
    - In the top of the wrapper toplevel verilog file upduino2.v are some hints on how to compile a FPGA image.
-   - Alternatively, an iceCube2 should be available in directory tsthw/upduino2/iCEcube2_flow.
+   - Alternatively, iceCube2 can be used.
+A suitable project is hopefully available in directory tsthw/upduino2/iCEcube2_flow.
-3. Upload to the upduino2 board.
+1. Upload to the upduino2 board.
 A similar procedure is to be followed for the iceblink40-hx1k board